Get Started

 1. Read the sidecar in full.

-2. Check whether the requested change belongs inside the unit’s stated scope.
+2. Check whether the change belongs inside the unit’s stated scope.

-3. If the change touches an Invariant, decide explicitly whether the invariant is being preserved or changed.
+3. If it touches an Invariant, decide explicitly whether you’re preserving or changing it.

-4. If the change adds a dependency, update Consumes:.
+4. If it adds a dependency, update Consumes:.

-5. If the change alters the contract or boundaries, update the sidecar in the same pull request.
+5. If it alters the contract or boundaries, update the sidecar in the same pull request — and bump @reviewed:.

 trellis lint app/services/create_subscription.rb.trellis

-This is the important moment.
-Trellis is useful only if it affects decisions before code is written.
+This is the moment that matters.
+Trellis earns its place only if it affects decisions before code is written.

-Your first Trellis experiment is successful if it produces any of the following:
+Your first experiment succeeded if it produced any of these:

-• the agent extends an existing unit instead of creating a duplicate
+• the agent extended an existing unit instead of creating a duplicate

-• a reviewer spots an intent drift that would have been easy to miss in code alone
+• a reviewer caught intent drift that would have been easy to miss in code alone

-• the sidecar clarifies that a requested change is actually out of scope
+• the sidecar revealed that a requested change was actually out of scope

-• a test plan becomes clearer because the invariants are explicit
+• a test plan got clearer because the invariants were explicit

-• the unit’s dependencies become easier to reason about
+• the unit’s dependencies became easier to reason about

 The win is not ceremony.
-The win is better targeting and better restraint.
+It’s better targeting and better restraint.

 • writing implementation notes instead of intent